 Deadlines & Important Dates

-- May 14, 2019: Kick-off Dinner & Reflective Educator Course Orientation
+- May 18, 2020: Kick-off Dinner & Reflective Educator Course Orientation

-- May 20, 2019: Reflective Educator course begins (6 weeks, online, May 20-June 28)
+- May 18, 2020: Reflective Educator course begins (six weeks, online, May 18-June 28)

-- July 19 & July 26, 2019: ePortfolio Presentations (choose one)
+- July 23 & July 30, 2020: ePortfolio Presentations (choose one)

-Where do I start?
+1. Where do I start?

-How do I know if I am unit-eligible?
+3. How do I know if I am unit-eligible?